-- A key finding and lesson learned under the project is the fact that there needs to be a system of feasibility studies in place to guide the implementation of larger infrastructure investments.
-The lack of prudent and viable systems of assessing these larger scale investments risks wasting very valuable resources to the detriment of the wider community. - The project focus on operations and maintenance of implemented projects has increased the awareness among kebeles of the need to contribute to upkeep of investments.
-This is especially the case with water distribution networks as they seem to be operating satisfactorily and managed well through established water committees. - The project has also demonstrated that rural people know how to dialogue with, and hold local government bodies accountable, if given adequate opportunity and empowerment to participate in a concrete and meaningful manner.
-The inter-kebele/woreda monitoring meetings which discuss the implementation of infrastructure schemes have, in particular, increased awareness and competition kebeles and among the wider communities in the woredas.
-These monitoring meetings present and discuss pros and cons of individual schemes and this highlights key aspects of community initiated schemes.
+- 79. A key finding and lesson learned under the project is the fact that there needs to be a system of feasibility studies in place to guide the implementation of larger infrastructure investments.
+The lack of prudent and viable systems of assessing these larger scale investments risks wasting very valuable resources to the detriment of the wider community. - 80.
+The project focus on operations and maintenance of implemented projects has increased the awareness among kebeles of the need to contribute to upkeep of investments.
+This is especially the case with water distribution networks as they seem to be operating satisfactorily and managed well through established water committees. - 81.
+The project has also demonstrated that rural people know how to dialogue with, and hold local government bodies accountable, if given adequate opportunity and empowerment to participate in a concrete and meaningful manner.
+The inter-kebele/woreda monitoring meetings which discuss the implementation of infrastructure schemes have, in particular, increased awareness and competition among woredas.
 This has a positive effect on accountability, responsibilities and duties.
-A simple MOU between kebele administration and woredas would help and guide the implementers in terms of accountability, responsibilities and duties. - The LDP seems to be too ambitious in terms of the number of outputs it wants to achieve.
+A simple MOU between kebele administration and woredas would help and guide the implementers in terms of accountability, responsibilities and duties. - 82.
+The LDP seems to be too ambitious in terms of the number of outputs it wants to achieve.
 Focusing on DIF systems, PRA methodologies, revenue enhancement, woreda MIS and replication strategy at the same time risks spreading its piloting resources too thinly as well as compromising its results, its ability to achieve outputs within the stipulated time and finally, achieving its objectives within the overall timeframe of the programme.
-Perhaps the lesson is to rather focus on fewer outputs and to do them well rather than to focus on many, do them less well, in addition to not doing some of them at all. - A key lesson is that people contribute more and feel greater ownership of the DIF process and the results if they have been involved in the decision making at all levels.
+Perhaps the lesson is to rather focus on fewer outputs and to do them well rather than to focus on many, do them less well, in addition to not doing some of them at all. - 83.
+A key lesson is that people contribute more and feel greater ownership of the DIF process and the results if they have been involved in the decision making at all levels.
 The participatory approach has been appreciated by both woreda and kebeles officials as well as communities.
-This was a consistent finding throughout the field visits. - In terms of sustainability of these types of projects maybe in future piloting or systems development, UNCDF would have to try to focus on building up capacities at kebele level for Financial Management and procurement.
+This was a consistent finding throughout the field visits. - 84.
+In terms of sustainability of these types of projects maybe in future piloting or systems development, UNCDF would have to try to focus on building up capacities at kebele level for Financial Management and procurement.
 This would enable a more active participation of the local communities in not only identifying projects but also in implementation, monitoring and accounting of them.

-7. RECOMMENDATIONS
+6. RECOMMENDATIONS